adrianog3/nodejs-typescript/README.md

 ## TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a highly typed programming language maintained by [Microsoft](https://www.microsoft.com/).
-All TypeScript code is converted to JavaScript, which consequently can be runs anywhere JavaScript runs: in a [browser](https://en.wikipedia.org/wiki/Web_browser), in [Node.js](https://nodejs.org/en/) or [Deno](https://deno.land/).
+All TypeScript code is converted to JavaScript, which consequently can be runs anywhere JavaScript runs.

 ```bash
 yarn add typescript -D